Lauren Scott: Civil rights activism

-Scott founded Equality Nevada, Inc. in 2009 and served as the Executive Director from 2009 through 2015.
+Scott founded Equality Nevada, Inc. in 2009 and served as the executive director from 2009 through 2015.
 Equality Nevada was organized to fight for LGBTQ equality in Nevada and it was voted one of the top grassroots organizations in Northern Nevada in 2009.

 Scott supported the repeal of the military "Don't ask, don't tell" policy in 2010.
 A ban on military service by openly gay and lesbian service members was ruled as a violation of the US Constitution in Log Cabin Republicans v.
 United States of America in 2011.

 In the 2011 legislative session, Scott continued to work to advance civil rights in Nevada.
 By working with members of the American Civil Liberties Union (ACLU), Nevada Women's Lobby and the Progressive Leadership Alliance of Nevada (PLAN), she was able to help secure the passage of transgender inclusive civil rights legislation for the first time in Nevada.
 She has been recognized on the floor of both the Nevada Assembly and the Senate.

 During the 2013 Nevada legislative session Scott testified in support of SB139, a bill to add 'gender identity and expression' to the state hate crime statutes.
 The bill was signed by Governor Brian Sandoval on May 21, 2013.

-Post transition life
+Later life

 After resigning her position as Electrical Design Manager at Plasma-Therm in 1998, Scott began her gender transition in 1999 while living in Clearwater, Florida.
 She co-founded a start-up company that produced high voltage power supplies, which was later acquired and rebranded as Gripping Power, Inc. in 2002.